arjohnsonn/ortex-alert/README.md

 **THIS IS NOT FINANCIAL ADVICE.
 DO YOUR OWN RESEARCH BEFORE CONDUCTING TRADES.**

 <img width="960" alt="Ortex Alerts thumbnail" src="https://github.com/user-attachments/assets/f16814a6-d990-4d9e-8950-b00b27022aa2" />
+<p align="center">Data displayed in the image is purely mock data and does not represent real-world data.</p>

 ## Features
 - Embedded alerts within Ortex's website